 Going with a zoned thermostat system might be an advisable long-term plan.
 With a zoned system, homeowners can better regulate the temperatures in specific areas of the house.
 Dampers inside the ducts allow for increased or decreased airflow, depending on the thermostat settings.
 With a zoned system, less-occupied rooms need not receive any costly heat.
 Why spend money on heating an empty room?
 With a zone setup, homeowners could cut back on waste from one winter to the next.

-When you need work on your furnace, A-1 Heating and Air Conditioning stands ready.
+When you need work on your furnace, A-1 Heating Air Conditioning & Electric stands ready.
 We also handle duct cleaning and even electrical work and offer our repair, installation, replacement, and maintenance services for both heating and cooling systems, all makes and models.
 Our company remains active in the local community by supporting local high schools and the Boys and Girls Club.
 Call our office today to set up an appointment.